Green Gardener Training

 The Power of Native Gardens

-Join us for an informational talk on the ecological benefits of using California native plants in garden design.
+Description: Join us for an informational talk on the ecological benefits of using California native plants in garden design.
 Native gardens promote biodiversity, support local wildlife, and require less maintenance and water compared to traditional gardens.
+Presented by Juanita Salisbury and BAWSCA.

 View Event →